-- Permittees that receive permit coverage for their site for the first time on or after April 1, 2016 must not place new concrete recycling stockpile(s) in the following locations: - a.
-Within 100 feet or less (horizontal distance) from the ordinary high water mark of surface water bodies (including streams, lakes, rivers, saltwater bodies, wetlands, etc.). - Within 100 feet or less (horizontal distance) from drinking water and irrigation well(s). - c.
+- 1. Do not place new concrete recycling stockpile(s) in the following locations: - a.
+Within 100 feet or less (horizontal distance) from the ordinary high water mark of surface water bodies (including streams, lakes, rivers, saltwater bodies, wetlands, etc.). - b.
+Within 100 feet or less (horizontal distance) from drinking water and irrigation well(s). - c.
 Within a Wellhead Protection Area. - d.
-Where there is a discharge to ground associated with the concrete recycling stockpile and there is not a minimum of 10 feet of separation between the bottom of the recycled concrete stockpile(s) and groundwater. - Establish materials acceptance procedures to ensure that inbound recycled concrete materials are not a source of dangerous waste such as lead paint, asbestos, and joint sealants which contain Polychlorinated Biphenyls (PCBs).
+Where there is a discharge to ground associated with the concrete recycling stockpile and there is not a minimum of 10 feet of separation between the bottom of the recycled concrete stockpile(s) and groundwater. - 2.
+Establish materials acceptance procedures to ensure that inbound recycled concrete materials are not a source of dangerous waste such as lead paint, asbestos, and joint sealants which contain Polychlorinated Biphenyls (PCBs).

-89. SMP SECTION 4: SPILL CONTROL PLAN
+S9.
+SMP SECTION 4: SPILL CONTROL PLAN